fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

+{% include alert.html class='danger' title='Reading reflection' text="
+Everyone writes on the same question today: Which perspective do you find more compelling why?
+What expertise is required to understand how to 'end' obesity?
+Is that ever possible?
+"%}

 ### Wed 11/11
 - Elizabeth G. Dunn, [Meet the Startup That Thinks DNA Can Predict Your Best Diet](https://medium.com/s/futurehuman/is-the-secret-to-better-nutrition-encoded-in-our-genes-e0cfd1ad11a8) (_OneZero_, July 2018).

 - Richard Sprague, [So Should I Eat Apples, or Not?](https://medium.com/neodotlife/review-of-viome-f024423a3d3a) (_NEO.LIFE_, February 2018).

+{% include alert.html class='danger' title='Reading reflection' text="
+Everyone writes on the same question today: Which perspective do you find more compelling why?
+What expertise is required to understand how to 'end' obesity?
+Is that ever possible?
+"%}

 ### Fri 11/13